crate/cratedb-examples/application/open-webui/README.md

 A complete end-to-end rig including CrateDB, CrateDB MCPO, and Open WebUI, including a touch of integration tests on CI/GHA.

-It is mostly about demonstration purposes, and does not include any measures of security concerns.
-In this spirit, it is not suitable for production use.
+This stack is intended solely for demonstration purposes and does **not** implement any security hardening.
+Do **not** deploy it to production.

 ## Introduction